 As a brand committed to the wellbeing of babies and kids, one of the greatest gift we can give them is a cleaner tomorrow.
-And our opportunity to act is today, which is why our products are made from 99,5 % rPET.
+Our opportunity to act is today, which is why our products are made from 99,5 % rPET.

 Recycled Polyester – How is it different ?

 Unlike polyester, recycled polyester uses rPET as raw material. rPET is discarded water bottles, and by recycling it to make fabric we prevent the used bottles ending up in our oceans and landfills.
 The production process goes like this.

-- The collected PET bottles are sterilized, dried and crushed into small chips.
+- The collected PET bottles are sterilised, dried and crushed into small chips.